oem2/GhostCard/README.md

-# Ghost Starter Theme
+# GhostCard

-A starter framework for Ghost themes!
-Fork this repository and start your development here with all the main things you need to develop a custom Ghost theme.
+This is a vCard framework for Ghost Theme.
+If you like the work, please star this repo.
+Bugs or feature requests?
+File an issue.
+I will try and fix it as soon as possible.
+This theme is based off the Ghost Starter theme.

 &nbsp;